midlantica/LovelyBunchOfCoconuts/content/quotes/the-goal-of-socialism-is-communism.md

 ---
-title: "The goal of socialism is communism"
+title: 'The goal of socialism is communism'
 ---

 ## "The goal of socialism is communism."